 Over the last three years Ham and Petersham Neighbourhood Forum have consulted with the local community and have prepared a draft Neighbourhood Plan.

-The process will culminate with a local referendum in 2018 when all residents will be entitled to vote on the Plan.
-If approved the Plan’s policies will become part of the statutory planning framework within the Richmond, London and national frameworks thus giving us significant influence on local planning matters.
+If approved the Plan's policies will become part of the statutory planning framework within the Richmond, London and national frameworks thus giving us significant influence on local planning matters.

 The Ham and Petersham Village Plan has been developed by residents and the Council, working together to improve the area.